For a full list of groups affiliated with MSU, please view our LGBTQQIA organizations map, located here!

 There are usually 500-600 organizations registered through the Department of Student Life.
 RSOs have access to some University facilities, but have no permanent meeting place and more difficult access to funding than other groups, although funding is available.

 Q-Cross is an organization that aims to provide a safe and supportive space for lesbian, bisexual, gay, transgender, queer or questioning individuals who have felt rejected by the Church and would like to be in a community with people that understand Christianity differently.
 Contact email@example.com for more information.
-[Q-Cross Facebook Group]
+[Q-Cross Facebook Page]

 Other Student Groups